serafae/senshi/README.md

 This project is only recreational and serves as a fun, exciting coding practice.
-It is meant to be shown as a demonstration.